 Bus Nos.
 21, 21A, 25, 26 and 26A run between the Peninsular and islands of Taipa and Coloane

 Bus Nos.
 11, 22, 28A, 33 and 34 run between the Macau Peninsular and island of Taipa.

 API is a special line plying between the airport on the island of Taipa and the Peninsular

 Tip: We suggest visitors try to avoid the peak morning and evening traffic periods when people crowd onto buses to go to work or return home.
 All bus stop signs have route descriptions in both Chinese and Portuguese.
-English versions of the local map can be obtained from the counters of the Macau Tourist Bureau on Senado Square in the downtown area of the city.
+English versions of the local map can be obtained from the counters of local Tourist Bureau on Senado Square in the downtown area of the city.

 There are around 1,100 taxis in the city which provide convenient service for local citizens and visitors along with city buses and free shuttle buses of casinos and hotels.
 Sometimes, it may be a little hard to hail a taxi, especially at the airport or Border Gate.
 Taxis here are mainly in white and yellow: the former can hold 4, 5 or 6 passengers, and the latter can accommodate at most 4 passengers.

 Local maps with information in Chinese, Portuguese and English are supplied to taxi drivers by the local Tourism Administration Bureau so that they can communicate with tourists about the places and routes in the city.
 This can be a good way for tourists to generally know the city from the special “tour guide”.